FvD/harper/README.md

 ### How does an author register a lesson?

-1. They create a directory on their website with a meaningful name that includes a `harper.md` file and possibly a zip file containing starter materials (if the lesson's exercises need any).
+1. They create a directory on their website with a meaningful name that includes a Harper file and possibly a zip file containing starter materials (if the lesson's exercises need any).
 2. They sign into their account on our site and register the URL of the lesson directory.
-3. Our site validates their `harper.md` file.
+3. Our site validates their Harper file.

 As noted above,
 we don't allow people to register lessons that they don't control,